racoon0406/P4_DBproject/DB_M3/README.md

 ### Test Scripts and Output Files
 - `run_tests.sh`: Test runner that runs all tests below
 - `test1.sh`: Tests versioned PUT and GET requests with ACL, focusing on clients with different levels of key range read/write access
-- `test2.sh`: Tests versioned RANGE request with ACL, and versioned SELECT requests with ACL, focusing on clients with different levels of key range read/write access
+- `test2.sh`: Tests versioned RANGE request with ACL, and versioned SELECT requests with ACL and various predicates, focusing on clients with different levels of key range read/write access
 - `expected/`: Directory that contains the expected output files, `test*.out`, for each respective test
 - `output/`: Directory that stores the test outputs generated upon the completion of each test run